-- 1. Go to (Settings) and click Devices -> Bluetooth & other devices -> Add Bluetooth or other device. - Click Wireless display or dock.
-Your computer will start searching for the Wireless display device. - 3.
-After the Wireless display device is searched, follow the on-screen instructions to finish connection.
+- Go to (Settings) and click Devices -> Bluetooth & other devices -> Add Bluetooth or other device. - Click Wireless display or dock.
+Your computer starts searching for the wireless display device. - 3.
+After the wireless display device is searched, follow the on-screen instructions to finish connection.

-After the connection is established, the name of the Wireless display device appears under Projectors.
+After the connection is established, the name of the wireless display device appears under Projectors.

-To disconnect the Wireless display device, click the Wireless display device name and then click Remove device.
+To disconnect the Wireless display device, click the wireless display device name and then click Remove device.